 The new series of Top Gear retained the familiar mix of fast cars, road trips and challenges, but was more quietly assured than the Evans series, and the same team continued into a further series broadcast in spring 2018.
-But just as it was beginning to find its groove again, Top Gear found itself about to face yet another shake-up - in May 2018 Matt LeBlanc announced he would be leaving the show after recording one more series.
-The following October it was announced that comedian Paddy McGuinness and cricketer Andrew 'Freddie' Flintoff would join Chris Harris for its 27th series, with Rory Reid relegated to a more peripheral role on the show.
+But it wasn't long before Top Gear found itself about to face yet another shake-up - in May 2018 Matt LeBlanc announced he would be leaving the show after recording one more series.
+With Rory Reid finding himself sidelined, two new recruits, comedian Paddy McGuinness and cricketer Andrew 'Freddie' Flintoff would join Chris Harris for its 27th series in 2019.

 From our YouTube channel, two compilations of Top Gear opening title sequences, from the 21st anniversary programme in 1999, and from UK Horizons' Top Gear Ex-Files.

 Extra Gear Wikipedia entry